Keto Biscuits

 - Rest, then butter.
 Similar to the above note, let the biscuits rest before brushing with butter to prevent them from seeping into the middle.

 - Misshapen biscuits = good.
-My keto biscuits are supposed to be drop biscuits, so if they look oddly shaped, that is fine, and they will bake as usual.
+My keto biscuits are supposed to be drop biscuits, so if they look oddly shaped, that is fine- they will bake as usual.

 Frequently asked questions

-If your biscuits are dense or sturdy, they’re overbaked.
-Remove them from the oven when they begin to brown on top and around the edges.
+The number one reason biscuits turn out dense or tough is that they’re overbaked.
+I recommend removing them from the oven once they begin to brown on top and around the edges.
+Remember, they will continue to “bake” as they cool (a process called carryover cooking).

 Flat biscuits result from not using chilled butter and overmixing.
 Mix the dough until it is just combined, with no pockets of flour remaining.
 I know it sounds repetitive, but I want these to work for you the first time!